Built in 1775 as a hunting lodge for the Duke of Northumberland, Kielder Castle is now the focal point for visitors to the forest.

 Kielder Water & Forest Park won the prestigious honour at the VisitEngland 2013 Awards for Excellence and is now officially recognised as the best tourism experience in the country.

 Admission to the Exhibition is free.
-Access is through the cafe.
+Access is through the cafe with last entry 30 minutes before closing.
 For more information regarding the cafe phone 01434 250100 or visit Kielder Castle Cafe.

 The Cycle Centre at Kielder Castle is open daily from 9.30am till dusk from Fri till Tue and closed Wed and Thurs (unless there are pre paid bookings) For information regarding the Cycle Centre please phone - 01434 250457 or visit Kielder Cycle Centre